 Babies and children can have temporary or permanent hearing loss.
-This loss may be slight to severe.
 If your child can't hear properly, this can affect their learning, concentration and communication.
-Early diagnosis is key to limiting these effects, so a newborn hearing test is offered to all babies within the first month of life.
+For this reason, a newborn hearing test is offered to all babies within the first month of life.

 Why is there a hearing test for babies?

 Being able to hear well is important for learning how to speak as well as for learning and social development.
-The sooner any hearing problem is picked up in a baby or child, the sooner you can get treatment for any hearing conditions that are able to be corrected.
+The sooner any hearing impairment is picked up in a baby or child, the sooner they can get any treatment or support they need.

 This screening programme started in New Zealand in 2007 after similar programmes overseas showed strong benefits.